RedHenDev/vibe/README.md

 DONE-refac temporary 'fix' -- remove miniHud

--refac remove micro-hud as visible in default.
+DONE-refac remove micro-hud as visible in default.
 Perhaps 'port' to menu have commented out in a-loco.js.
 Also will comment out or hide in index.html

 DONE-f metavibe portal